decentraland/documentation/content/creator/wearables-and-emotes/wearables/wearables-overview.md

 Smart wearables are portable experiences that are turned on when the player puts on a certain item of clothing.
 Smart wearables can grant players new abilities, like a jetpack that lets them fly, or add a new layer of content on top of the rest of the world, like randomly placing coins to be collected throughout the whole of genesis city.

-To know how to create **Smart Wearables** you can follow this [guidelines.](https://docs.decentraland.org/creator/development-guide/sdk7/smart-wearables/)
+To know how to create **Smart Wearables** you can follow these [guidelines.](https://docs.decentraland.org/creator/development-guide/sdk7/smart-wearables/)

 {{< hint warning >}}
 Smart wearables, as a subset of wearables, possess the capability to integrate advanced interactions and functionalities.
 Consequently, proficient skills in coding are necessary to unlock their full potential and enhance their features.